torvalds/linux/Documentation/core-api/this_cpu_ops.rst

 	__this_cpu_dec_return(pcp)

-Will increment x and will not fall-back to code that disables interrupts on platforms that cannot accomplish atomicity through address relocation and a Read-Modify-Write operation in the same instruction.
+Will increment x and will analt fall-back to code that disables interrupts on platforms that cananalt accomplish atomicity through address relocation and a Read-Modify-Write operation in the same instruction.